joshmiller17/spirecomm/README.md

 - Make sure you never call print() in any code changes you've made to the AI
 - If running through ModTheSpire, check the ModTheSpire output for clues

+#### Kivy window won't open
-#### *When I run `python utilities/simple_gui.py` from my terminal, it prints ready but doesn't open a Kivy window*
+Symptoms: when running `python utilities/simple_gui.py` from the terminal, it prints ready but doesn't open a Kivy window

-Make sure that you are using Python 3.
-Check the log files for errors.
-This is often due to a syntax error that isn't being caught by other error logging means, such as failing to import kivy and py_trees.
+- Make sure that you are using Python 3 and check the log files for errors.
+- Try running the Kivy test provided in the kivy_test folder.